 Simple, easy, convenient.
 It’s easy to see why a quickie wedding might appeal to career-oriented people in today’s no-fuss environment.
 But are Vegas weddings tacky?
 Do you really want to get married in a place where noisy slot machines and busy casinos are around every corner?
 Depends on your perspective.
 “I think when you’re so high off the energy of being married and around your friends and family, all of that is just background noise,” says Jessica Cass.
 “If anything, it’s overwhelming visually.”

 One more thing: “You have to be okay with the smell of cigarettes everywhere,” she says with a laugh.

-No matter what kind of wedding you choose, just pick the right time of year.
-Summers are hotter and winters are colder than people expect in Las Vegas.
+No matter what kind of wedding you choose, pick the right time of year.
+During the summer months, the temperature in Las Vegas can easily top 100 degrees F., and in winter it can fall as low as the mid 20s.
 Spring is a crapshoot with notoriously unpredictable winds, leaving fall as the safest bet.
 “Those first three weeks in October are the best weather here,” says Clute.
 So buy that plane ticket now and start your planning — but not too much planning.